yasakbulut/posytif/README.md

 This module is defined in `app/scripts/directives/confirmClick.js`.

-### highlightOnAdd
+### highlightOnChange

-This directive provides visual feedback to the user when she adds a track to a playlist, by momentarily highlighting that playlist in the navigation bar.
+This directive temporarily adds a CSS class to an element, whenever the value of an expression changes.
+This is used to provide visual feedback to the user when she adds a track to a playlist, by momentarily highlighting that playlist in the navigation bar.

-This module is defined in `app/scripts/directives/highlightOnAdd.js`.
+This module is defined in `app/scripts/directives/highlightOnChange.js`.

 ## Filters